 9. Do you check and track body fat percentage?

 Yes and No. We say NO, because many of the body fat measurement tools used in industry (calipers, Bioelectrical Impedance Analysis, scales with built-in body fat percentages) are flawed and inaccurate.
 Instead, our progress will be tracked by you and the dietitian through monitoring and analyzing your dietary choices to help identify if you are eating the right quantities and types of macro- and micro-nutrients your body needs, as well as having an appropriate number of servings of healthy foods from Canada’s Food Guide.
 Optional measurements also include tracking your current body weight and waist circumference over time, which are better measures of health and progress.

 We say YES, however, because if you really want to know and track your body fat percentage, we can link you up with a research lab at the University of Western Ontario where you will have access to a “Bod Pod” for body composition testing.
 This high-tech piece of equipment uses whole-body densitometry to determine body composition (e.g. body fat percentage and fat-free mass) in adults and children generating highly accurate, fast, and safe results.
-If you are interested in this option, please call (519) 520-9549 or email email@example.com for more information.
+If you are interested in this option, please email email@example.com for more information.

 10. How often do I need to meet with a Registered Dietitian?

 Every individual is different and after meeting with the dietitian at your initial assessment, you’ll have a better idea about how much support you require to achieve your nutritional goals.
 Based on your individual needs, you can select one of the nutrition counselling packages that have been created which allows you to follow up weekly to monthly with the dietitian to help get you started with your healthy eating plan.

 11. Do you accept nutrition volunteers to work with you?